Security

 - Receipt forgery — can an attacker produce a valid-looking receipt for a commit they didn't make?

-- Homoglyph evasion — can Cyrillic/Greek lookalikes bypass AI detection?
+- Homoglyph evasion — can Cyrillic/Greek lookalikes bypass declared-signal normalization?

 - Path traversal — can